 Peppercorn, 1235 Pearl St.

 If you’re shopping for a home cook, be sure to stop by Peppercorn, a kitchen and home decor emporium where you can find everything from cute dishes to specialty barbecue sauces.
-While the store doesn’t carry as many “local” gifts, you can find some Boulder-centric cookbooks like “Denver & Boulder Chef’s Table,” by Ruth Tobias.
-You can also find dish towels with artistic maps of Colorado or the University of Colorado campus printed on them.
+While the store doesn’t carry as many local-focused gifts, you can find some Boulder-centric cookbooks like “Denver & Boulder Chef’s Table,” by Ruth Tobias.
+You may also be able to find dish towels with artistic maps of Colorado or the University of Colorado campus printed on them.

 Into the Wind, 1408 Pearl St.